zwang695/alexa-skills-list/README.md

 Create delicious, no-fuss Overnight Oats recipes for on-the-go mornings with Quaker.

-To use the Quaker Alexa skill, try saying?
+To use the Quaker Alexa skill, try saying…

 "Alexa, open Quaker"